PeppyDays/learn-rust-with-tests/src/rust_fundamentals/iteration.md

 ## Write Enough Code to Make It Pass

-The `for` syntax is very unremarkable and follows mock C-like language.
+The `for` syntax is straightforward and follows C-like conventions:

 ```rust
 pub fn repeat(c: &str) -> String {